hannotify/pattern-matching-small-enhancement-or-major-feature/sections/1-pattern-matching-for-instanceof.md

 note:

-This is a famous pattern, both straightforward and understood by all Java programmers.
+This is a famous pattern and it is understood by all Java programmers.

 But - drawbacks!

 * verbose
 * why should both the type test (1.) and the cast (2.) be necessary?
-* the actual logic ('use lesPaul') seems less important
+* the actual logic ('use lesPaul') seems less important, when it actually is the most important
 * the `Guitar` type is repeated 3 times, which makes it difficult to maintain

 The situation would improve dramatically if we could compress the 3 steps shown here into a single one.